What is Legume Pulses about?

 Why I started Legume Pulses

-I have always had a strong in botany and growing plants.
+Hi there, I'm Brett Standeven.
+I have always had a strong interest in botany and growing plants.
 But it was living in Japan which gave me the inspiration for the site.
 The Japanese enjoy a very traditional diet of fresh vegetables and fruits.
 And it's not uncommon to have 6-10 different vegetables for dinner.
 Many of which are beans such as Edo Mame, Adzuki and Kuro Mame.
-But in the West we also have a strong culture of eating beans and peas with hundreds of varieties available.
-What happened to our traditional way of eating?
-So this site was born to help those who are interested in growing and cooking legumes of all varieties.

 To be honest I'm more at home in the garden than online.
 My favorite garden would have to be Anne Hathaway's Cottage.
 The vegetable garden simply amazing.